VTTI/Action-Recognition/README.md

 This is the model pre-trained on Kinetics-400- https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tanet_r50_dense_1x1x8_100e_kinetics400_rgb_20210219-032c8e94.pth.
 Use this checkpoint only if training from scratch.

-To generate prediction for your videos based on our model trained on PoseML, download https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tanet_PoseML6sec_epoch35.pth and move it `./checkpoints`
+To generate prediction for your videos based on our model trained on PoseML, download https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tanet_PoseML6sec_epoch35.pth and move it `./checkpoints.
+Also, edit the value of `checkpoints` in `poseml_long_video.yaml`.
-Also, change the value of `label` in `poseml_long_video.yaml` to `"label_poseml.txt"`
+Change the value of `label` in `poseml_long_video.yaml` to "label_poseml.txt"`

-To generate prediction for your videos based on our model trained on SHRP2, download https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tanet_SHRP2_epoch30.pth and move it `./checkpoints`
+To generate prediction for your videos based on our model trained on SHRP2, download https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tanet_SHRP2_epoch30.pth and move it `./checkpoints.
+Also, edit the value of `checkpoints` in `poseml_long_video.yaml`.
-Also, change the value of `label` in `poseml_long_video.yaml` to `"label_shrp2.txt"`
+Change the value of `label` in `poseml_long_video.yaml` to "label_shrp2.txt"`

 <!--